saucecontrol/PhotoSauce/readme.md

 Requirements
 ------------

-MagicScaler currently has full functionality only on Windows.
+MagicScaler runs on Windows and Linux.

-Work is in progress to reach full feature parity on Linux.
-A growing collection of cross-platform codecs is available on [nuget.org](https://www.nuget.org/packages?q=photosauce.nativecodecs), and at this point most use cases are covered.
+Linux hosting requires one or more of the cross-platform codec plugins available on [nuget.org](https://www.nuget.org/packages?q=photosauce.nativecodecs).
+Most common image formats are supported.
 Notable exceptions are support for BMP and TIFF images.

 Usage
 -----